 Emergency airway puncture is done in an emergency situation, when someone is choking and all other efforts to assist with breathing have failed.

 - A hollow needle or tube can be inserted into the throat, just below the Adam's apple (thyroid cartilage), into the airway.
-The needle passes between the thyroid cartilage and the cricoid cartilage.
+The needle passes through the skin then between the thyroid cartilage and the cricoid cartilage.

 - In a hospital, before inserting the needle, a small cut may be made in the skin and the membrane between the thyroid and cricoid cartilages.

 Why the Procedure is Performed